-Balance, December 31, 2019 and December 31, 2020 \$ - Fair value of warrants issued 925,737 Fair value of adjustment (658,626) Balance, September 30, 2022 and December 31, 2021 \$ 267,111
+Balance, December 31, 2020 \$ -

+Fair value of warrants issued 925,737

+Fair value adjustment (658,626)

+Balance, December 31, 2021 \$ 267,111

+Fair value adjustment (263,446)

+Balance, December 31, 2022 \$ 3,665

 Valuation of the derivative warrant liability requires the use of highly subjective estimates and assumptions.
 The expected volatility used is based on the Company's historical share prices.
 The risk-free interest rate for the periods within the expected life of the warrants is based on Canadian government benchmark bond with an approximate equivalent term.
 The expected life is based on the contractual term.
 Changes in the underlying assumptions can materially affect the fair value estimates.